Tal58/JavaScript_DOM_Manipulations/bank_loan/README.md

 # DOM Manipulations

-Purpose of the this project is to write a code that make a loan calculator web page.
+Purpose of the this project is to write a code that make a loan calculation on web page.

 ## Outcomes